headwirecom/aemdc/README.md

 	https://github.com/headwirecom/aemc-files.git

-Copy '/aemc-files/aemc-placeholders' to your apps.ui project and modify for you needs.
+Copy '/aemc-files/aemc-placeholders' to your apps.ui or core bundles project and modify for you needs.

 To run